Are you facing divorce and wondering how it works? More specifically, are you wondering what you have to do to get a divorce in Illinois?

 There are many different ways to get a divorce in Illinois.

-Mediation is another divorce process you can use.
-In mediation, a trained mediator helps you and your spouse talk to each other so you can resolve your divorce together.
+Mediation is another common Illinois divorce process.
+In mediation, a trained mediator helps you and your spouse resolve your divorce issues together.
 You can mediate your entire divorce, or you can mediate a portion of your divorce.
-For example, you can mediate all of your parenting issues, and litigate all of your financial issues.
+You can also mediate with or without lawyers present.

-Collaborative Divorce is a very specific Illinois divorce process.
-It, too, is an out-of-court divorce process.
+Collaborative Divorce is a very specific out-of-court divorce process.
 In Collaborative Divorce specially trained divorce professionals guide you and your spouse to make the best possible choices for yourselves and your family.
+In Collaborative Divorce Process everyone signs an agreement that, if you and your spouse start fighting in court, the Collaborative Process is over.
+You then need to secure new attorneys to represent you and fight in court.

-Illinois also has a special divorce process called a Joint and Simplified Divorce.
-If you and your spouse agree on everything, have no real estate, no kids, a small income and relatively few assets, you may be able to get a simple divorce.
-The rules regarding who qualifies for a joint and simple divorce are very specific.
-If you don’t meet the requirements, you will have to get a divorce using one of the other divorce processes outlined above.
+Finally, Illinois also has a special divorce process for lower income couples called a Joint and Simplified Divorce.
+If you and your spouse agree on everything, have no real estate, no kids, a small income and relatively few assets, you may qualify for a joint and simple divorce.

 5. Alimony in Illinois